VEB.RF Publishes IFRS Interim Condensed Consolidated Financial Statements as at 30 June 2019

-VEB.RF published its interim condensed consolidated financial statements as prepared in accordance with IFRS as at June 30, 2019.
+VEB.RF published its interim condensed consolidated financial statements prepared in accordance with IFRS as at 30 June 2019.

-- Group’s assets as at June 30, 2019 amounted to RUB 3,275.2 bn declining by 2.6% (RUB -86.7bn) against the beginning of the year.
-Assets dynamics was brought about by the decrease in loan portfolio, net investments in leases, as well as trading securities and amounts due from banks.
+- The Group’s assets as at 30 June 2019 totalled RUB3,275.2bn, 2.6% (–RUB86.7bn) down from the beginning of the year.
+Assets decreased due to a reduction in lending, net lease investments, trading securities and amounts due from banks.

-- In 1H 2019 VEB.RF received a subsidy from the federal budget in the form of an asset contribution of the Russian Federation of RUB 15.5 bn to compensate for part of costs related to the fulfilment of obligations arising from foreign borrowings in the capital markets.
-The whole amount of the subsidy was recognized within authorized capital.
+- In 1H2019 VEB.RF received a government subsidy as the Russian Federation’s asset contribution of RUB15.5bn to offset part of costs related to the fulfilment of obligations arising from foreign borrowings in the capital markets.
+The subsidy was recognised in authorised capital.

-- Also in the reporting period VEB.RF received a subsidy of RUB 9.7 bn from the federal budget as an asset contribution of the Russian Federation in order to make a contribution to the share capital of JSC Far East and Baikal Region Development Fund for the implementation of priority investment projects in the Far Eastern Federal District.
-The whole amount of the subsidy was recognized within additional paid-in capital.
+- In the reporting period VEB.RF also received a government subsidy of RUB9.7bn as the Russian Federation’s asset contribution intended to make a contribution to the share capital of the Far East and Baikal Region Development Fund for the implementation of priority investment projects in the Far Eastern Federal District.
+The subsidy was recognised in additional paid-in capital.

-VEB.RF’s delegation headed by VEB.RF’s First Deputy Chairman - Member of the Management Board Nikolai Tsekhomsky discussed joint projects with China Development Bank (CDB) and Chinese businessmen in Beijing.
-Specifically, the Russian party presented large Russian projects such as a wood-processing facility, the Eastern Grain Gateway port terminal, and the Meridian road construction.
+VEB.RF’s delegation headed by VEB.RF’s First Deputy Chairman – Member of the Management Board Nikolai Tsekhomsky discussed joint projects with China Development Bank (CDB) and Chinese businesspeople in Beijing.
+Specifically, VEB.RF presented large Russian construction projects such as a wood-processing facility, the Eastern Grain Gate port terminal, and the Meridian road.

-During the road-show, VEB.RF’s management met with executives of Silk Road Fund and China Eximbank, who expressed interest in Russian forest chemistry and backbone infrastructure projects.
+The roadshow included negotiations between VEB.RF’s management and executives of Silk Road Fund and China Eximbank, who expressed interest in Russian forest chemistry and trunk infrastructure projects.

-“I have a very positive impression of the road-show.
-We held a number of meetings with our partners from CDB, Silk Road Fund and China Eximbank, and discussed long-range projects to involve Chinese business.
+“I have a very positive impression of the roadshow.
+We held several meetings with our partners from CDB, Silk Road Fund and China Eximbank and discussed projects that could be attractive to Chinese business.
 Interbank cooperation is particularly important for promoting Russian-Chinese economic cooperation.
-VEB.RF and CDB have a special mission, they are creating a financial bridge to implement joint initiatives,” Nikolai Tsekhomsky summarised.
+VEB.RF and CDB share a special mission, creating a financial bridge to implement joint initiatives,” Nikolai Tsekhomsky said after the roadshow.

-Nikolai Tsekhomsky also emphasised that VEB.RF has long-standing relationships with Chinese financial institutions lasting over fifteen years.
-CDB is VEB.RF’s strategic partner to implement a financial mechanism for coordinating integration processes across the Eurasian Economic Union (EAEU) and China’s The Belt and Road Initiative.
-VEB.RF’s and CDB’s integration initiatives include a number of large projects in the area of rail transportation and the Northern Sea Route infrastructure.
+Nikolai Tsekhomsky added that VEB.RF had long-standing relationships with Chinese financial institutions (15 years).
+CDB is VEB.RF’s strategic partner to implement a financial mechanism for coordinating integration processes across the Eurasian Economic Union (EAEU) and China’s Belt and Road Initiative.
+VEB.RF’s and CDB’s integration initiatives include several large projects in the area of rail transport and the Northern Sea Route infrastructure.

 Igor Shuvalov Appreciates Udmurtia’s Urban Environment Development Projects